 The analysis above works only for stars that are in binary systems, and therefore can change baryon number with time.
 So far we have not taken into account baryon number conservation.
-Our results for the equation-of-state itself and pressure anisotropy are general but, in order to analyze isolated stars, we need to constrain the star baryon number by the one at its first moment of evolution (i).
+Our results for the equation-of-state itself and pressure anisotropy are general but, in order to analyze the dynamics of an isolated star, we need to constrain the star's baryon number to be the one it had at the first moment of evolution (i).
 In this way, we can consistently determine its properties such as mass and radius at different points in its evolution.
-As can be seen in Table \ref{table} the maximum masses of stars in all cases now decrease with time.
+As can be seen in Table \ref{table} the maximum masses of isolated stars in all cases now decrease with time.
 This result agrees with similar hadronic calculations \cite{Dexheimer:2008ax}.
-The corresponding radii, on the other hand increase with time.
-It is interesting to notice that within this analysis, the magnetic field in the center of stars from stages (ii) and (iii) only reaches about $\sim 40 - 50\%\ B_c$.
-The data from Table~\ref{table} with fixed baryon number is also represented by symbols in Fig.~\ref{mass}, where the symbols represent the evolution of the most massive stars allowed (with baryon number determined by stage (i)).
+It is interesting to note that within this analysis, the magnetic field in the center of isolated stars from stages (ii) and (iii) only reaches about up to $\sim 40 - 50\%\ B_c$.
+The data from Table~\ref{table} with fixed baryon number is also represented in Fig.~\ref{mass}, where the symbols represent the evolution of the most massive stars allowed (with baryon number determined by stage (i)).

 In addition, we would like to point out that our results are not qualitatively dependent on amount by which the magnetic field increases from the surface to the center of the star.
 Fig.~\ref{mass2} shows that increasing the magnetic field by less than one order of magnitude instead of three orders of magnitude as done in Fig.~\ref{mass}, the conclusion remains the same: the maximum masses of isolated stars in all cases decrease with time.
 In order to demonstrate this, in Fig.~\ref{mass2} we have changed $B_{surf}$ from $10^{15}$ G (the maximum value observed on the surface of stars) to $4.3 \times 10^{17}$ G, a value closer to the ones from full general relativity calculations from Refs.~\cite{Bocquet:1995je,Cardall:2000bs}, for comparison.
 Note that the ratio between the magnetic field in the center of the star and on the surface is not simply $B_c/B_{surf}$, but less, since the central magnetic field in the star never reaches $B_c$.